Barbara Hepworth: Recognition

 Figure for Landscape, 1960, Hirshhorn Museum, Washington, D.C.

 Hepworth was awarded the Grand Prix at the 1959 São Paulo Art Biennial.
 She was awarded the Freedom of St Ives in 1968 as an acknowledgment of her significant contributions to the town; she was a member of the St Ives Trust (which sought to protect the town's character and architectural heritage), a founder member of the 'Art in Schools' programme run by Cornwall County Council, and had gifted several sculptures to the town.
 The same year, she was inducted into Gorsedh Kernow with the bardic name Gravyor (meaning "Sculptor") – this was described as an "extraordinary honour" given that she was not a Cornish native.
 She was awarded honorary degrees from the universities of Birmingham (1960), Leeds (1961), Exeter (1966), Oxford (1968), London (1970) and Manchester (1971).

 She was appointed CBE in 1958 and DBE in 1965.
 In 1973 she was elected an honorary member of the American Academy of Arts and Letters.
 Following her death, her studio and home in St Ives became the Barbara Hepworth Museum, which came under control of the Tate in 1980.

 In 2011 The Hepworth Wakefield opened in Hepworth's hometown of Wakefield, England.
 The Museum was designed by the architect David Chipperfield.

 In January 2015 Tate Britain staged a major retrospective with over 70 of Hepworth's works.
 The first large London show since 1968, it included her well-known major abstract carvings and bronzes, as well as previously unseen photographs and a 1930s self-photogram.

 On 25 August 2020, Google honoured Hepworth with a Google Doodle.
 A Historic England blue plaque was unveiled in honour of Hepworth and first husband John Skeaping at 24 St Ann's Terrace, St John's Wood, London on 30 October 2020.
 The couple lived there in 1927.

 Hepworth's work was included in the 2021 exhibition Women in Abstraction at the Centre Pompidou.

-The first major survey of Hepworth's work, Barbara Hepworth: In Equilibrium was held at Heide Museum of Modern Art in Melbourne from 5 November 2022 to 13 March 2023.
+The first major survey of Hepworth's work, Barbara Hepworth: In Equilibrium, was held at Heide Museum of Modern Art in Melbourne from 5 November 2022 to 13 March 2023.
 Her work had a wide influence on Australian sculpture.

+Hepworth's name is one of those featured on the sculpture Ribbons, unveiled in 2024.

+Between 12 June and 6 September 2026, the Courtauld Gallery exhibited Hepworth in Colour, an exhibition focused on "the artist’s lifelong fascination with colour, which she used in highly original and unexpected ways."
+In conjunction with the exhibition, the gallery also exhibited Hepworth and Nicholson: The Hampstead Studio Photographs, displaying Paul Laib's 1933 photographs of their London studio (6 June to 4 October 2026).